-If the subsystem feature is enabled, then all non-admin users must be assigned to a subsystem.
+If the subsystem feature is enabled, then all users must be assigned to a subsystem.
 If a user does not belong to a subsystem, then that user will be blocked from logging in (unless the user is an administrator, a subsystem administrator, or a user with the Manage Security permission).
-This is to ensure that all non-admin users have a subsystem limit applied to their security permissions.
+This requirement is intended to help ensure that all non-admin users have a subsystem limit applied to their security permissions.